Creative happiness and the reset button

 Creative Happiness over time

-The green areas indicate the duration required to get a ‘high’, while the red areas represent the time it takes for the ‘high’ to subside.
+The green areas indicate the duration required to get a ‘high’.
+The red areas — how long before it fades.

 Creative Happiness